marcopassarela/Site_P115/README.md

 ### **⚠️This website is being created directly for a Brazilian band!⚠️**

+## Description

+P-115 is a site dedicated to an all-Brazilian band.
+The purpose of the site is to give its fans access to social networks and previously released music, the purpose of the site is to create new fans.

+## Key Features

+- The main features that the site has are its navigation buttons, for example, specific sections such as the navigation menu which is made up of the following items Home, Discography, Agenda, About, News and store, its exclusive content dedicated to new releases, etc.

 ## **The site is made up of the following languages.**
 * HTML
 * CSS